-When we started Livestorm our main concern in terms of marketing was not only to gain visibility but also authority in a competitive market: the web-conferencing market.
+When we started Livestorm our main concern in terms of marketing was gaining visibility within a competitive market: the web-conferencing market.

-After a few months of existence, we had some pretty good results and gathered a few best practices about what to do when you start from scratch.
+After a few months of existence, we had some pretty good results.
+We've gathered a few best practices about what to do when you start from scratch.

 This is a basic principle you can apply to several aspects of life, not only in the professional environment.

-If you want to be perceived as a problem solver in area X… You have to solve other’s people problems.
+If you want to be perceived as a problem solver in any area, you have to solve other’s people problems.
 Pretty obvious.

 Ok, now how do you find people that are struggling in a specific area?
-It’s all about empathy.
+Try seeing things from someone else's point of view.
 Where would you go if you were in the same situation?

-For more “business” related inquiries, if you are struggling with lead generation for instance.
-You can go to Quora.
+For more “business” related queries, like if you are struggling with lead generation, you can go to Quora.
 Quora is a great way to create authority.

-One of the best example I have encountered regarding Quora was when I was working for TOTEMS (now acquired by Stripe).
-An influencer marketing suite for Instragram.
-Quora was their first source of traffic generation it was insane.
+One of the best examples I have encountered regarding Quora was when I was working for TOTEMS (now acquired by Stripe), an influencer marketing suite for Instragram.
+Quora was their first source of traffic generation!